PhaserEditor2D/PhaserEditor/docs/canvas.rst

 User data
 ^^^^^^^^^

 The ``data`` property of the sprites is a reference to an empty object where the user can put any attribute.
-Often this data is used top create small variations between the sprites without the need to create new sprite types (or prefabs).
+Often this data is used to create small variations between the sprites without the need to create new sprite types (or prefabs).
 In Phaser Editor you can set the JSON value of that property.
-When the user click it to edit it opens a dialog with a text editor where you can write the JSON values:
+When the user clicks it to edit it opens a dialog with a text editor where you can write the JSON values:

 .. image:: images/DataDialog.png
 	:alt: The dialog to edit the data content.

 For example, if you have some enemies in a level that walk from one side to other, you can set in the ``data`` property the ``velocity`` and the ``left`` and ``right`` borders of the enemy walk.
 Each enemy will get a different movement range.
-In the ``update`` method of the level you can read that information for each enemy and update its position.
+In the ``update`` method of the level, you can read that information for each enemy and update its position.

 Texture
 ^^^^^^^

 Canvas support three different type of textures: image, sprite-sheet frame and atlas frame.
 If the sprite is based on atlas or sprite-sheet, the user can change the frame by editing the ``frameName`` or ``frame`` property.
-In addition there is a ``Change Texture`` command that allow the user to replace the texture for any other texture type.
+In addition, there is a ``Change Texture`` command that allows the user to replace the texture with any other texture type.
 This command is available in the context menu ``Sprite → Change Sprite Texture`` or can be executed by pressing ``Ctrl+T``.
 It opens a dialog with all the textures declared in the asset pack.
-This command allow to select more than one sprite so you can change the texture of all of them.
+This command allows selecting more than one sprite so you can change the texture of all of them.

 .. image:: images/ChangeTextureDialog.png